open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 - The ASP.NET Core instrumentation has been updated to fix an issue where baggage was cleared when the Activity stopped and to add a direct reference to System.Text.Encodings.Web.
-- The Http instrumentation has been updated to fix an issue with missing metric data in network failures and to improve performance by avoiding boxing of common status code values.
+- The HTTP instrumentation has been updated to fix an issue with missing metric data in network failures and to improve performance by avoiding boxing of common status code values.